gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-10/index.md

 - Fix line break in middle of paragraph
 - Fix typo: lamda -&gt; lambda **[BACKWARD INCOMPATIBLE].**

-This release fixes a typo in the aws_iam_role_policy resource, changing the name from "network_interfaces_for_lamda" to "network_interfaces_for_lambda".
+This release fixes a typo in the aws_iam_role_policy resource, changing the name from &quot;network_interfaces_for_lamda&quot; to &quot;network_interfaces_for_lambda&quot;.
 This is a backward incompatible change, requiring re-creation of the aws_iam_role_policy.

 However, the downtime incurred by this operation should be so brief as to be negligible, because the policy will be removed and immediately added back at apply time.

-If you wish to avoid this brief downtime, you can use the terraform state mv operation to move your aws_iam_role_policy resource's state via the following command:
+If you wish to avoid this brief downtime, you can use the terraform state mv operation to move your aws_iam_role_policy resource&apos;s state via the following command:

 `terraform state mv aws_iam_role_policy.network_interfaces_for_lamda aws_iam_role_policy.network_interfaces_for_lambda`